BSR and the Commonwealth

 Australia and New Zealand

 Antipodeans in particular have been represented both as scholarship-holders and staff members throughout our history and there are dedicated scholarships for Australian scholars and artists.

 There have also been several Australian Assistant Directors; Ian Robertson (1973-5), Andrew Hopkins (1997-2001) and most recently Sue Russell (2003-2011) and at least one New Zealander, Dale Trendall (1936-7), who ended his distinguished career at La Trobe University where the internationally renowned A.D.Trendall Research Centre, formed around his extraordinary library and archive of photographs of South Italian red-figure vases — partly collected during his tenure as BSR Librarian in the 1930s — today provides a focus for the study of ancient Mediterranean cultures.

-Professor Trendall, being himself an antipodean who succeeded brilliantly on the international stage, believed that Australian and New Zealand scholars had made and would continue to make a significant contribution to international scholarship.
+Professor Trendall, believed firmly that Australian and New Zealand scholars had made and would continue to make a significant contribution to international scholarship.
 This is borne out by his many compatriots who visit the School to undertake independent research and by those New Zealanders, Australians and Australian-based scholars who have held awards at the BSR, including the following:

 Penelope Allison (Rome Scholar 1989-90)